Well, Just You Wait!: 1990s to present

 The scripts were written by Nu, pogodi! co-creators Aleksandr Kurlyandsky and Felix Kandel again, the latter being involved in the creation of new episodes for the first time in more than three decades.
 The actors Igor Khristenko and Olga Zvereva became the new voices of Wolf and Hare, respectively.
 It was stated that their voices are "virtually indistinguishable" from the original ones.

 It was not possible anymore to simply insert popular international music into the shorts like during Soviet times, as copyright had to be taken into account now.
 The budget did not allow for obtaining music rights.
 Therefore, it was decided to approach a domestic artist, namely Andrei Derzhavin of the band Mashina Vremeni, who immediately agreed to create a diverse soundtrack.
 In an interview, Kotyonochkin noted that Nu, pogodi! and Mashina Vremeni debuted the same year.

 On 16 September 2005, a costume parade was held on the Arbat in honour of the cartoon's revival.
 The premiere of episode 19 took place on 22 December of the same year.
 Unlike the previous two episodes, the Pyaterochka-funded shorts are free of advertising, the sponsor is only mentioned in the credits.

 For two years, the latest two Nu, pogodi! episodes were largely unavailable to the public and were only shown at certain film festivals.
 However, in late December 2007 a DVD was finally released in Russia which contained the two films, as well as a making-of film and comics drawn by Aleksey Kotyonochkin.
 As of now, it is available only in the supermarket chains Pyaterochka and Perekrestok.

 Regarding questions on a possible continuation of the series, Kotyonochkin stated in 2006 that it is "impossible to produce the series endlessly" and that they didn't intend to "copy Tom and Jerry".
 If a follow-up was made, it would be very different from the existing films according to Kotyonochkin, possibly a full-length film in the format of 3D animation with a brand new story.

 Cultural references

 Sister Alenushka Weeping about Brother Ivanushka (painting by Viktor Vasnetsov, 1881), Russian variant collected by Alexander Afanasyev in Narodnye russkie skazki.

 The female Fox singer in Episode 15 is based upon Alla Pugacheva.
-The Hare's subsequent performance in the drag is a parody of one of her songs popular at the time.
+The Hare's subsequent performance in drag is a parody of one of her songs popular at the time.

 A cameo of a sitting girl in Episode 16 refers to Viktor Vasnetsov's painting Sister Alenushka Weeping about Brother Ivanushka.
 The key is that Alyonushka is the heroine of the folk-tale Brother and Sister.
 She apparently mistakes the Wolf, who had been transformed into a goat, for her brother.